 Psalm 139:13 NLT

-When I remarried, my husband and I decided to have more children, we made the commitment to honor the Lord with the blessing He has given us with the children He had given me to bring into our marriage and to continue to give Him all honor for the children we were about to conceive.
+When I remarried, my husband and I decided to have more children.
+We made the commitment to honor the Lord with the blessing He has given us to have more children.

-A revelation the Lord gave me was that He knew all about our children before they were even a thought to us as parents.
+A revelation the Lord gave me was that He knew all about our children before they were even a thought to us.
 He knew the child we were to conceive and the parents we were to become.
-He gave us purpose and gifts to fulfill.
+He gave us a purpose and gifts to fulfill.

-I wanted to take part in that with my children.
-I desire to honor God as a mother by partaking in raising my children to know who God is and to know that He created us.
+I wanted to take part in that with my children and honor God as a mother by partaking in raising my children to know who He is and that He created us.

 I realized the best way to do this was to pray for them while I am pregnant with them.
-All though it’s never too late to start praying for our children, which is what I had to do with my oldest daughter and son; by waiting to pray with and for them can prolong the success of overcoming some obstacles in our children’s lives.
+All though it’s never too late to start praying for our children, waiting to pray with and for them can prolong the success of overcoming some obstacles in our children’s lives.

 When the Lord showed me this, my older children was seven and ten years old.
 They were already battling in areas that I now wished I had prayed for early on.
 Praying with them and for them is an honor and my privilege as their mother but there is a piece of me that burdens my heart that I did not know to pray for them early on.